SAP-samples/sap-community-activity-badges/srv/doc/README.md

 For more details on your SAP Community Profile in general, we'd suggest you access this tutorial: [Update and Maintain Your SAP Profile at people.sap.com](https://developers.sap.com/tutorials/community-profile.html)

-This service only works with data which you've choosen to expose from your public SAP Community Profile.
+This service only works with data which you've chosen to expose from your public SAP Community Profile.
 Please refer to the [SAP Community Privacy statement](https://www.sap.com/about/legal/privacy.html) for more details

 ## Showcase Badges